jamro/oversort/README.md

 ## Why?
 - because I can :)
 - because it is fun :)
-- to encourage all of you to think about how much of engineering your project really needs.
-I think all of us have seen that scenario in the software engineering world.
-We chaise for the latest technologies and want to use them all at once.
-We want our app to be ready for extreme conditions that will never happen, aiming from the very beginning for full scalability, top performance, highest security, or very easy extensibility.
+- to encourage thinking about how much of engineering our projects really needs.
+All of us have seen that before.
+Teams chaise for the latest technologies and want to use them all at once.
+We want our app to be ready for extreme conditions that will probably never happen, aiming from the very beginning for full scalability, top performance, highest security,  very easy extensibility and so on.
 We try to cover all possible and impossible corner cases making the app much more complicated than it really should be.
 We want to have zero technical debt.
-All those goals are not bad, but they always have their costs.
-Without reasonable costs vs. benefits analysis and understanding of business context, it is easy to be too extreme and thus inefficient in solving the problem.
+All those goals are not wrong, but they always have their costs.
+Think twice before taking design/technical decisions and do not use  a sledgehammer to crack a nut

 # TechStack
+Just a "few" technologies that seems to be "a must have" to solve sorting problem ;-)

 ## Frontend
 - [Bootstrap](https://getbootstrap.com/)